Kinetic Monte Carlo: Rejection-free KMC

 (Note: because the average value of $\ln(1/u^\prime)$ is equal to unity, the same average time scale can be obtained by instead using $\Delta t = Q_k^{-1}$ in step 9.
 In this case, however, the delay associated with transition i will not be drawn from the Poisson distribution described by the rate $Q_k$, but will instead be the mean of that distribution.)

 This algorithm is known in different sources variously as the residence-time algorithm or the n-fold way or the Bortz-Kalos-Lebowitz (BKL) algorithm.
-It is important to note that the timestep involved is a function of the probability that all events i, did not occur.
+The timestep involved is a function of the probability that all events i, did not occur.

 Rejection KMC

 Rejection KMC has typically the advantage of an easier data handling, and faster computations for each attempted step, since the time consuming action of getting all $r_{ki}$ is not needed.

 On the other hand, the time evolved at each step is smaller than for rfKMC.
 The relative weight of pros and cons varies with the case at hand, and with available resources.

 An rKMC associated with the same transition rates as above can be written as follows: